-Ruffino Relais: Staying in Between the Vineyards in Tuscany, Italy
+Ruffino Relais: Staying in the Vineyards in Tuscany, Italy

-When it was confirmed that I would visit Tuscany for the second time in just a few months, I was over the moon.
-Tuscany is stunning, Tuscany is gorgeous, and Tuscany is unique and a must for any Italy itinerary.
+When confirmed that I would visit Tuscany for the second time in just a few months, I was over the moon.
+Tuscany is stunning, Tuscany is gorgeous, and Tuscany is unique.
+Tuscany is a must for any Italy itinerary.

 After visiting Tuscany in spring 2019 with my little dog, road-tripping for about 10 days, I came back in the summer this year to spend another 2 nights and explore a bit more of the vineyards, the landscape, the food, and a newly-opened little hotel called Relais Ruffino.

 Are you a wine lover?
 Then, you surely have heard of Ruffino – one of the most important wine producers in the world.
 Now Ruffino has opened a relais, a small boutique hotel in the countryside, in one of the world’s unique regions: Tuscany!